ipopescu/docs/source/docs/casper/developers/json-rpc/json-rpc-transactional.md

 ### `account_put_transaction_result`

-The result contains the [transaction_hash](./types_chain.md#transactionhash), which is the primary identifier of a transaction within a Casper network.
+The result contains the RPC API version and the [transaction_hash](./types_chain.md#transactionhash), which is the primary identifier of a transaction within a Casper network.

 |Parameter|Type|Description|
 |---------|----|-----------|